The coalgebra extension problem for $\mathbb Z/p$

+In case (b) we will fix a root of $-1$ and write $\sqrt{-1}=i$, referring to the other as $-i$.
+If we wish to refer to cases (a) and (b) simultaneously, we will say ``if $\sqrt{-1}\in k$,'' acknowledging that $\sqrt{-1}=1$ in case (a).

-Let $k$ be an arbitrary field for now.
-Recall the definition of the \emph{trigonometric coalgebra} $C_k$: it is the 2-dimensional vector space with basis vectors $\{c, s\}$, with coalgebra structure maps:
+Recall the definition of the \textbf{trigonometric coalgebra} $C_k$, which is defined over any base field (or ring): it is the 2-dimensional vector space with basis $\{c, s\}$, with coalgebra structure maps:

-The definition is motivated from the trigonometric angle-addition laws: when $k=\R$, $C_\R$ is the \emph{representative coalgebra} associated to the 2-dimensional representation of the circle group $S^1$ as rotation matrices (for more general constructions see \cite{DNR}).
-The linear span of the matrix coefficients of this representation has basis $\{\sin,\cos\}\subset C^\infty(S^1)$, identifying $C_\R$ as a vector subspace of the function ring.
-The structure constants are integers, and hence the definition makes sense for an arbitrary field (or ring).
-A natural question to ask is: is $C_k$ a bialgebra?
+This is clearly motivated by the angle-addition laws of $\sin\theta$ and $\cos\theta$: when $k=\R$, $C_\R$ is the \emph{representative coalgebra} associated to the 2-dimensional representation of the circle group $S^1$ as rotation matrices (for the more general constructions see \cite{represent}).
+The point of this interpretation is that $C_\R$ is the linear span of the matrix coefficients of this representation.